emutos/manual/usermanual/docs/index.md

 ## Getting EmuTOS ##

 You can get the current release from the [EmuTOS web site](https://emutos.sourceforge.io/download.html).
 There are many files available for each version.
 Which one you want depends on the hardware you are using.
-For example, emutos-aranym-*.zip files are for the aranym emulator.
+For example, emutos-aranym-*.zip files are for the ARAnyM emulator.

 We highly recommend testing the zip file after you pull it in, especially if you aren't going to use it immediately.
 E.g. on Linux: